aws/aws-sdk-php/docs/configuration.rst

 You can specify a completely customized endpoint for a client using the client's ``base_url`` option.
 If the client you are using requires a region, then must still specify the name of the region using the ``region`` option.
-Setting a custom endpoint can be useful if you're using a mock web server that emulates a web service, you're testing against a private beta endpoint, or you are trying to a use a region not yet supported by the SDK.
+Setting a custom endpoint can be useful if you're using a mock web server that emulates a web service, you're testing against a private beta endpoint, or you are trying to a use a new region not yet supported by the SDK.

 Here's an example of creating an Amazon DynamoDB client that uses a completely customized endpoint: